yoonsoo-park/k8s-n8n-nabi/mcp-server/README.md

 # MCP Server for n8n Integration

 This directory contains the source code for the Model Context Protocol (MCP) server that integrates with n8n.
+It uses FastMCP and TypeScript.

 ## Overview